kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ## Summary

+We will add support in kubelet for the pullIfNotPresent image pull policy, for ensuring images pulled with pod imagePullSecrets are re-authenticated for other pods that do not have the same imagePullSecret/auths used to successfully pull the images in the first place.

+This policy will have no affect on the `pull never` and `pull always` image pull policies or for images that are preloaded.

-We will add support in kubelet for ensuring images pulled with pod imagePullSecrets are always authenticated even if cached.
-This new feature will be enabled via a new kublet flag `ensureSecretPulledImages.` The flag will improve the security posture for privacy/security of image contents by forcing images pulled with an imagePullSecret of a first pod to be re-authenticated for a second pod even if the image is already present on the node.
-The default (false) setting means that if a first pod results in an image pulled with imagePullSecrets a second pod would have to be using always pull to ensure rights to use the previously pulled image.
-When set to true always pull would not be required, instead kubelet will check if the image was pulled with an image pull secret and if so would force a pull of the image to ensure the image pulled with the secret is not used by another pod unless that pod also has the proper auth.
+This new feature will be enabled by default.
+This feature improves the security posture for privacy/security of image contents by forcing images pulled with an imagePullSecret/auth of a first pod to be re-authenticated for a second pod even if the image is already present through the secure pull of the first pod.

+The new behavior means that if a first pod results in an image pulled with imagePullSecrets a second pod would have to also have rights to the image in order to use a present image.

+This means that the image pull policy alwaysPull would no longer be required in every scenario to ensure image access rights by pods.

 ## Motivation